Karcen/zhengjiacheng.github.io/README.md

 Thank you for visiting my GitHub.
 I am an undergraduate student (Class of 2022) majoring in **Bioengineering** at the *Marine College*, [Shandong University](https://www.en.sdu.edu.cn/).
 Previously, I studied **Chemical Engineering** at [Dalian University of Technology](https://en.dlut.edu.cn/) (2019–2021), and later participated in a **dual-degree program** in International Politics and International Economics at the *Northeast Asia Studies*, Shandong University (2022–2023).

-I will pursue my master degree through postgraduate recommendation in Ma Yinchu School of Economics.
+I will pursue my master degree through postgraduate recommendation in [Ma Yinchu School of Economics, Tianjin University](https://mysoe.tju.edu.cn/en/home.htm).

 ---